Updated on: April 15, 2026

 2. Formats: Expert panels, customer spotlights, demos.

-3. Promotion: SEO‑driven blog teasers, email sequences, social snippets and partner co‑marketing.
+3. Promotion: SEO driven blog teasers, email sequences, social media posts and partner marketing.

-Content shines when it’s orchestrated across channels, compounding reach and conversion:
+Content shines when it’s orchestrated across channels (e.g. SEO and Google Ads), compounding reach and conversion:

 Publish pillar articles and cluster content.